leanix/leanix-github-agent/README.md

 ### Community Support

-Once a version reaches EOL, official support ends.
+Once a version reaches End-of-Life (EOL), official support ends.
 Upgrading to a supported version is strongly recommended.
 However, in exceptional cases where upgrading is not possible, the community may continue discussing and sharing fixes through forums or other community channels.

-### Support and Feedback

-We welcome your feedback, feature suggestions, and bug reports via [GitHub issues](https://github.com/leanix/leanix-github-agent/issues).

 ## Support and Feedback